AERPAW-Platform-Control/NodeAgent/README.md

-# ProvisioningControl
+# aerpawNodeAgent
-The client (NUC or Fixed Node) side of setting up an AERPAW experiment
+The client (NUC or Fixed Node) side of setting up an AERPAW experiment.
+Runs after the machine is re-imaged via PXE and controls downloading, running, and saving results from experiments.
+Also capable, under limited circumstances, of going out and getting barbeque sandwiches for the team.

 ## Basic Idea